microsoft/live-share/docs/reference/insiders.md

 2. Providing the list of `Recent Contacts`, which are developers  you've previously collaborated with using Live Share.
 In practice, most developers frequently collaborate with the same people, and therefore, the recent list enables a more repeatable means of working with your team/classroom/etc.

 However, the `Contacts` list currently only allows you to invite recent/suggested contacts via e-mail, which we've learned isn't as efficient as it could be.
 If you install the latest Live Share update, and enable `Insiders` (as described above), you'll now be able to **invite developers into a collaboration session directly from the IDE**!
+Note that if you're using Visual Studio Code, you'll need to install the [Insiders Build](https://code.visualstudio.com/insiders/) in order for this feature to work.

 ![Direct Invitatiosn](https://user-images.githubusercontent.com/116461/59691804-7ece0c00-9198-11e9-94fb-99ec89df91c9.gif)